 NOTE: A beneficiary is the person who receives a benefit.
 In the case of life insurance, this would be the person you choose to receive your life insurance benefit if you die.

 Am I eligible?

 Regular benefits eligible employees working 20 or more hours per week may take part in the Life Insurance Plan.
-You will be enrolled in the “Basic” Life Insurance Plan automatically, but you must choose a beneficiary and sign and date the enrollment form.
-You will have 31 days from your date of hire to decide if you want to take part in the “Supplemental” Life Insurance Plan.
+You will be enrolled in the “Basic” Life Insurance Plan automatically, but you must choose a beneficiary when you initially enroll and can update your beneficiary information at any time.
+You will have 30 days from your date of hire to decide if you want to take part in the “Supplemental” Life Insurance Plan.
 You can also choose to take part in the Supplemental Life Insurance Plan during the annual Open Enrollment period.

 How much does basic life insurance cost?

 There is no cost to the employee for the Basic Life Insurance plan.

 With the Basic Life Insurance Plan, the College provides life insurance in the amount of 2 times your annual base salary rounded up to the nearest thousand dollars.
 The minimum amount of basic life insurance is $50,000 and the maximum amount is $850,000.
 From age 65 – 69 your life insurance is reduced to 65%, from age 70 – 74 to 45% and at age 75 to a flat $5,000.
 In the event of an accidental death, an additional amount equal to the amount of your Basic life insurance will also be paid to your beneficiary.